amandeepmittal/amanhimself.dev/src/pages/now.md

 showSlashLink: true
 ---

-_Last Update: January 30, 2026_
+_Last Update: August 10, 2026_

 ## What I am doing now?

-- Working on [Expo docs](https://docs.expo.dev) as an independent contractor.
+- Working on [Expo docs](https://docs.expo.dev) as a full-time independent contractor.
 - Focused on docs-as-code workflows and developer education.
 - Thinking more deliberately about the craft of technical writing.
 What makes documentation genuinely useful, how docs-as-code workflows should work, and how AI is changing the way we write and maintain docs.
 - 📚 Reading: Check out my [Goodreads](https://www.goodreads.com/author/show/17657541.Aman_Mittal)